celo-org/docs/docs/community/release-process/smart-contracts.md

 The following exceptions apply:

-- If the STORAGE version has changed, does not perform backwards compatibility checks
+- If the STORAGE version has changed, it does not perform backward compatibility checks
-- If the MAJOR version has changed, checks storage layout compatibility but not ABI compatibility
+- If the MAJOR version has changed, it checks storage layout compatibility but not ABI compatibility

 Critically, this ensures that proxied contracts do not experience storage collisions between implementation versions.
 See [this